 Some choose to include these in a safe deposit box to ensure that they are preserved for future generations.

-8. If you’re feeling inundated and don’t know what to do with all those iPhone photos, take heart.
-You can organize all of them (yes, ALL of them) quickly using smart albums.
+If you’re feeling inundated and don’t know what to do with all those iPhone photos, take heart.
+You can organize all of them using albums

-9. Create the odd quick page with the Project Life App for your iPhone.
+Create the odd quick page with the Project Life App for your iPhone (search for it in the Appstore).
 This app has revolutionized how we scrapbook and document our days and years.
 I would commonly create a page while nursing my baby in the wee hours of the night.

-10. Backup, backup, backup.
 There are many options for backing up photos.
-Some popular choices include Google Photo , Amazon Photo, and DropBox.
+Some popular choices include Google Photo Amazon Photo, and DropBox.
 Choose the one that works best for your storage needs, but do not forget this important step.